The Best Lead Belly Covers

 We didn’t have Google in 1994.
-Shit, we barely had internet.
+Why?
+We barely had the Internet.
 I scoured music magazines and watched MTV, but I couldn’t find Huddie Ledbetter anywhere.
 I ended up going back to Herkimer for winter break and popping into my favorite record store (the only one in town), The Last Unicorn, and asked them who Huddie Ledbetter was… the owner, Marc Smith, looked at me proudly, like I finally “got it.”

 Marc knew me, he saw my sorry ass every Tuesday to look through the newest releases before he even had a chance to put them on the shelves.
 Every penny I saved up from mowing lawns, shoveling driveways or flipping burgers went toward music, rock music.
 Marc knew me and he knew Huddie Ledbetter… or as he referred to him, Lead Belly.

 Lead Belly, born on January 20, 1888, was credited by Dylan for getting him into folk.
 Ron Wood said the whole British Invasion thing would never have happened if it weren’t for Lead Belly.
 Even George Ezra developed his singing style from him.

 So many people have covered Lead Belly over the years that it’s hard to pick the best ones… but I’m going to try.
 Here goes nothing.

 “Out on the Western Plain” – Rory Gallagher